-The woman who held our adopted baby seemed reluctant to hand her over, just like in my dream.
+The woman who held our adopted baby was reluctant to hand her over, as in my dream.

 My 13-year-old daughter was known for her enthusiasm.
 Excitement was Maddi's nature.
 But the day she returned from a mission trip to China, she was practically ecstatic.

 She couldn't stop talking about the orphaned babies the group had spent time with.
 "Mom," she said, "there were so many.
 I held them.
 I played with them.
 I made them laugh and coo."

 "That's nice, honey," I said.
 She'll be a good mother someday, I thought.
 Until then she had a lot to learn about babies.
 I certainly had no desire to return to the days of diaper changing, bottle washing and constant supervision.

 My son, Zach, was 11.
 He and Maddi were fairly independent now.
 I liked having that freedom for myself and more time to spend with my husband, Lance.
 My family was exactly the way I wanted it to be.

 Maddi kept talking.
 "I have an idea," she said.
 "I set my heart on it the minute I walked into the orphanage in Shantou."
 She grabbed my hands, her eyes bright.
 "Mom," she said, "let's adopt one of those babies."

 Maddi's confession startled me so much, all I could do was laugh.

 "I know," I said.
 "But we could never do something like that."

 Tears welled up in Maddi's eyes.
 "We'd save a child's life," she said.
 I put my arms around her.
 She made me proud.
 She'd had an unforgettable experience seeing those abandoned children.
 Anyone as loving as Maddi would want to rescue them too.